Slimefun/Slimefun4/docs/adr/0001-storage-layer.md

 This will be a big change therefore we will be doing it as incrementally as possible.
+Changes will be tested while in the PR stage and merged into the Dev releases when possible.
+We may do an experimental release if required.

 The current plan looks like this: